SonahLab/twitch-chat-hit-counter/course-material/MODULE_5.md

 ## Exercise 4: Kafka
 ![](assets/module5/images/KafkaOverview.svg)<br>

-Now that we have a simple working ChatBot, we need to build a Kafka producer/consumer to publish these `TwitchChatEvent` to a new separate kafka topic.
+Now that we have a simple working ChatBot, you need to build a Kafka producer/consumer to publish these `TwitchChatEvent` to a new separate kafka topic.

-This will look very similar to the end state we had in **Module 2** with the Producer/Consumer on the `greeting-events` kafka topic.<br>
+This will be very similar to **Module 2** with the Producer/Consumer on the `greeting-events` kafka topic.<br>
 This exercise will be kept short, and it's up to you to make your application achieve the end state in the diagram above.

 **Goals:**
 1. Publish `TwitchChatEvent` to `twitch-chat-events` topic
 2. Consume `TwitchChatEvent` from `twitch-chat-events` topic and log them to **stdout**

+> [!NOTE]
+>
-The main differences from **Module 2** is the producer trigger logic.
+> The main differences from **Module 2** is the producer trigger logic.
 In **Module 2**, we needed to manually trigger an HTTP request (`POST /api/kafka/publishGreetingEvent`) via Swagger to invoke our Producer to publish event(s).
-In this exercise, our `TwitchChatBotManager.handleMessage()` event handler method should be the automated trigger for the `TwitchChatEventProducer.java`.
-Once we join a channel and attach the event listener, the TwitchClient will stream, in real-time, the incoming chat messages that we need to publish to `twitch-chat-events` topics.
+> The event handler — `TwitchChatBotManager.handleMessage()` — is now the automated trigger for the `TwitchChatEventProducer.java`.
+Once we join a channel and attach the event listener,
+> the TwitchClient will stream, in real-time, the incoming chat messages that we need to publish to `twitch-chat-events` topics.
 No more manual trigger, fully automated.

 ### Task 1: add new kafka topic name to `application.yml`
 ```yaml